bytefish/bytefish.de/blog/neo4j_at_scale_airline_dataset.md

 ### Cypher Query Language ###

 The Cypher Query Language is being adopted by many Graph database vendors, including the SQL Server 2017 Graph database.
 So it is worth to learn it.
-The language itself is pretty intuitive for querying data and makes it easy to express ``MERGE`` and ``CREATE`` operations on the data.
+The language itself is pretty intuitive for querying data and makes it easy to express ``MERGE`` and ``CREATE`` operations.

 #### UNWIND ####

 I am not an expert in the Cypher Query Language and I didn't expect to be one, after using it for two days.
-Starting with Cypher is actually very easy for querying.
-But for writing data (especially as batches), there are some workaround necessary.
-Some of them took me a long time to understand and fix (and a lot of Stackoverflow help).

-Or maybe I am not preparing my data in a way, that is a Neo4j Best practice?
+But for writing the flight data to Neo4j was complicated and involved some workarounds.
+Or maybe I am not preparing my data in a way, that is a Neo4j best practice?

 For example an ``UNWIND`` on an empty list of items caused my query to cancel, so that I needed this workaround: